 Create Meals from Basic Foods on Hand - Solve the "What's for Dinner" Dilemma

-A "Restaurants and Institutions" survey found that about 70 percent of the adult U.S. population doesn't decide what to eat that night until 4 p.m. or later.
+Many of us don't decide what to eat for an evening meal until 4 p.m. or later.
 One way to ease the "dinner dilemma" is to plan meals like some people plan clothing purchases.

 Consider the person who rapidly mixes and matches a few clothing items into dozens of different outfits.
 Perform that same trick in your kitchen!
 Stock up with basic foods that quickly assemble into an assortment of different and delicious meals.

 To start you thinking, here are some sample foods and suggested uses.
-Then, kick-off your "hurried and harried" recipe collection with four fast and fabulous recipes from cookbooks by registered dietitians.
 Transform the dinner dilemma into a daily delight!

 Possible Foods For "Mixing And Matching"